The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie fresh food

-Ollie currently offers four vet-crafted recipes which all include real, named ingredients.
+Ollie currently offers five vet-crafted recipes which all include real, named ingredients.
 All food undergoes minimal processing to maintain bioavailable nutrients while cutting out many of the fillers and artificial flavors you get with typical dog food.

 Oh, and it’s all made from natural, human-grade ingredients, so you could have some yourself if your pup is willing to share.
 Here are Ollie’s current fresh recipes: